Pasadena Divorce Attorney

 All divorces in California start with a Petition (FL-100) and a Summons (FL-110).
 Should children be involved, a Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act, or UCCJEA (FL-105), must also be filed.
 This is related to the residences of the children during the past five years.
 There will be a mandatory filing fee.
 Anyone who can't pay the fees may qualify to get assistance to be granted a waiver.

-Serving Court Papers
+Serving Divorce Papers in California

 The court papers are served soon after they are filed.
 Once a spouse has been served, it will be important to provide the court with proof of service.
 This is accomplished with a form known as Proof of Service of Summons (FL-115).
 An Acknowledgment of Receipt should be attached to form FL-115.
 This form must be correctly completed to move the divorce process forward.
+Once a divorce has been filed and the paperwork delivered to the other spouse, it will be six months from the date the spouse received the paperwork before the divorce can be completed.

 A spouse who has been served with divorce papers can file a response to having a judge hear their side of the story.
 It is a way they can protect their legal rights.
 They will have 30 days to respond.
 A Responsive Declaration should be sent to an opposing spouse and their attorney.